 - There’s a high risk of physical and mental dependence.

-Kratom is made from the leaves of the Mitragyna speciosa evergreen tree.
-It hails from Southeast Asia, where indigenous peoples and local farmers have cultivated and used it for centuries.
+Kratom (Mitragyna speciosa) is an evergreen tree from Southeast Asia.
+Indigenous peoples and local farmers in Vietnam, Thailand, Indonesia, and Malaysia have cultivated and used it for centuries.

-Like coffee, kratom is filled with potent alkaloids; these are naturally occurring compounds that often have psychoactive effects on the body.
+Like the coffee plant, kratom is filled with potent alkaloids; these naturally occurring compounds often have psychoactive effects on the body.

 Kratom is used for many purposes, and the effects are dose-dependent.
-Kratom acts as a stimulant in low doses, providing focus and physical and mental energy.
-It acts as a sedative and is a strong pain-reliever in large amounts.
+Kratom is a stimulant in low doses, providing focus and physical and mental energy.
+It acts as a sedative and is a strong pain reliever in large amounts.

-Kratom is also promising as a weight-loss supplement, along with other things.
+Kratom is also promising as a pre-workout alternative, a weight-loss supplement, along with other things.

-You’ll have to experiment a little to find what’s right for you, but it’s always best to start low and work your way up; no sense in taking more than you need.
-Still, it’s good to have a general idea of what’s considered a low or high amount.
+You’ll have to experiment a little with the kratom dosage to find what’s right for you, but it’s always best to start low and work your way up; no sense in taking more than you need.
+Still, it’s good to have a general idea of the dosage range.

 Here are the generalized kratom dosages: